sdparsons/splithalf/README.md

 case, we will ignore the trial type option.
 We will extract separate outcome scores for each block of trials, but this time it is simply the average RT in each block.
-Note that the main difference in this code is that we have omitted the inputs about what trial types to ‘compare’, as this is irrelevant for the current task.
+Note that the main difference in this code is that we have omitted the inputs about what trial types to ‘compare,’ as this is irrelevant for the current task.

 ``` r